Andrii-Soroka/nav2017/README.md

-# nav2017
+# NAVTechDays2016_Demos
-NAV 2017 Source Code Management

-Base objects stored locally in Work Folder as "baseObjects"
+NAV 2017 Demos shown on my Migrate to Events session Event Logging demo is in EventLogging branch

 Gunnar Thor Gestsson
 http://www.dynamics.is